 Some experts say the slowdown we’re experiencing in the luxury sales market does not necessarily promise a buyers’ market.
 The city of San Jose, for instance, is seeing steep declines in home prices.
 Realtor.com reports that home prices nationally still rose 6.9% year over year in April.
 But here’s the thing: That’s actually the lowest price growth in five years.
 And according to the latest data, 1 in 5 metropolitan areas is now seeing decreases in home prices, compared with half as many a year ago.

 The one thing all experts agree on is this doesn’t mean heavy discounts for buyers.
 Rather, the change represents a normalization after prices skyrocketed at an unsustainable rate.
-So, buyers should not wait for the market to reach the ideal point.
+So, folks buying a home in a buyer’s market should not wait for the market to reach the ideal point.
 The exact moment the market changes from sellers to buyers is impossible to identify until it is gone.

-Whether you are a buyer or a seller, don’t wait to make your move.
+Whether you are a buying a home in a buyer’s market, or a seller, don’t wait to make your move.
 Just work with me and get the results you deserve.
 Buyers, check out my listings, then call me at +1-(805) 886-9378 or shoot me an email at Cristal@montecito-estate.com.
-Sellers, I have the knowledge, contacts, and data you need when selling in a home buyer’s market.
+Sellers, I have the knowledge, contacts, and data you need when buying in a home buyer’s market.